We use our proprietary methodology to produce these rankings. Learn more →

 Production methodologies teaches students concepts from computer code to color theory.
 Project management covers areas of software production, including asset management and quality assurance.

-The online Bachelor of Science in Game Art can also be taken as an online degree, and lasts 29 months.
+The online Bachelor of Science in Game Art can be completed in 29 months.

 Courses include: